proxors/azure-cloud-ops/README.md

 #### whoami?

 I'm an Azure Cloud Solution's Architect @microsoft.

+##### Disclaimer

 My opinions are of my own and do not represent my employer.